fspdevs/VSF/README.md

 - reactHooks
 - STyle a Layout
 - Images/Logo/Colors (probably jack some colros from VS)
-    - Have to create a new logo in illustratorF
+  - Have to create a new logo in illustrator?
 - ~~ make it so users can only see the messages/clients that they created ~~
 - Make components that lists each users message for the Admin once they choose their name from the userlist
 - change messages tp clients and users to Reps